amplience/ca-frontend-renders/README.md

 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps:
 - Fork the repo
-- Create a new branch (`git checkout -b improve-feature`)
+- Create a new branch on your fork (`git checkout -b feature/improve-feature`)
 - Make the appropriate changes in the files
 - Add changes to reflect the changes made
 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
-- Create a Pull Request
+- Create a Pull Request to the develop branch

 ### Tests
 ```bash